Learn how the Square .NET SDK supports the common Square API features.

 These Square API patterns are exposed in the Square .NET SDK.

 Square API pagination support lets you split a full query result set into pages that are retrieved over a sequence of requests.
-For example, when you call ListCustomersAsync
+For example, when you call ListAsync

 , you can limit the number of customers returned in the response.
-If there are more customers to retrieve, the response includes a pagination cursor.
-You include this cursor in your subsequent ListCustomersAsync
+If there are more customers to retrieve, auto-pagination gives you the next page of results automatically.
+This is exposed in an iterator, which can be used in a for-each loop as shown in the following example.

-method.
-The request limits the number of customers returned to 2.
-The do...while
+.
+The request limits the number of customers returned to 10.
+The for-each loop iterates through all customers across pages seamlessly.

 {